 The standard size for a free-standing bath is: 1800mm x 800mm and 500-600mm deep

 Whirlpool baths, or spa baths, offer a relaxing and luxurious bathing experience in your own home.
-As the name suggests, these baths are fitted with whirlpool jets which are placed on the side shell of the bath, they’re then operated by controls.
+As the name suggests, these baths are fitted with whirlpool jets which are placed on the side shell of the bath.